LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 JSV: That mention would perhaps have more in common with the Ley-like research of Phillip Clay, who propounded, like Ley, artists' role in much of the gentrification of several inner cities in the US and Canada.
 By artists, I would not limit the word to painters solely.
 It could also include new filmmakers or video makers, still-struggling practitioners in architecture, restaurant chefs, fashion designers, even writers.
 So there were the artists who wanted the old SoHo to remain, who might refer to the kind of SoHo in their hearts as "our" SoHo, then there was this other aesthetic that desired a more upscale, more expensive SoHo, which the former might refer to as "their" SoHo.

 MA: Hm.
+Okay.

-JSV: That started the gradual hiking of rental costs in the neighborhood that finally got to a point where the artists and musicians and authors couldn't afford them any longer.
+JSV: That, however, started the gradual hiking of rental costs in the neighborhood that finally got to a point where the artists and musicians and authors couldn't afford them any longer.
 And, suddenly, the artists, at least the not-so-well-off artists, started moving out.
 Finally, the neighborhood was left to the rich sons and daughters who went there to be with the artists in the first place.
 Sorry!

 MA: But . . . okay.
 What has all this got to do with your painting?